prampec/IotWebConf/README.md

 ## TODO / Feature requests
   - We might want to add a "verify password" field.
-  - Option to configure multiply WiFi connections.
-Try next when the last used one is just not available.
   - Provide an option, where IotWebConf renders HTML-response, handles HTTP-request for a specific branch of groups.
   - Separate WiFi management from the code, so config portal can also